Looking for easy activities for 3 year olds? From crafts to outdoor activities, discover everyday, fun things to do with your child.

 - Park.
 From playgrounds to wide, open spaces, parks allow your child to explore, run around, and play—all outdoors.
 Bring a ball, kite, scooter, or picnic blanket to change things up as well.

-As you can see, you have plenty of “boredom-busters,” activities for three year olds you can easily do any day of the week.
+As you can see, you have plenty of “boredom-busters,” activities for 3 year olds you can easily do any day of the week.
 Keep things exciting by alternating among the activities or when you feel your child’s excitement waning.

 With these activities, you also don’t need to get many new items, if any at all, because most can likely be found at home.
 Stick to one activity per day—don’t feel compelled to fill every hour with an activity.
 Downtime is valuable, too.